 An ordinary cleaner will typically load your garments into a dry cleaning machine, add a dry cleaning solvent or fluid (such as perchloroethylene aka perc, synthetic petroleum, formaldehyde dibutyl acetal or siloxane), add moisture (if they clean in perc), sizing and fragrance, tumble the garments for 10 minutes, extract and then dry for 30 to 45 minutes.

-That’s “dry cleaning” at it’s most basic.
+That’s “dry cleaning” at its most basic.

 For a clean and hand press at the end of the season or as needed, we soak your bespoke garments in siloxane dry cleaning fluid for about 5 to 7 minutes.
 Soaking means no tumbling for 30 to 45 minutes in a dry cleaning machine.
 Siloxane means a crystal clear, odorless, dermatologically friendly, chemically inert (non-dye stripping) dry cleaning fluid that’s so gentle you can (legally) wash your hands and face in it.